Christian Yelich Player Props: Brewers vs. Mets

 Christian Yelich At The Plate

-- Among qualified hitters in MLB action, his batting average ranks 55th, his on-base percentage ranks 26th, and he is 76th in the league in slugging.
+- He ranks 47th in batting average, 23rd in on base percentage, and 75th in slugging among qualifying hitters in baseball.

-- Yelich enters this game on a four-game hitting streak.
-Over the course of his last games, he's hitting .250.
+- Yelich enters this game on a five-game hitting streak.
+In his last games, he's hitting .350.

+- Yelich has picked up a hit in 66.7% of his 75 games this season, with at least two hits in 28.0% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.